Omkarpatil-op/SmartSeed/README.md

 # SmartSeed 🌱📚

-SmartSeed is an AI-powered, gamified learning app designed to make math and reading fun and easy for young learners.
-With personalized study plans, interactive exercises, and engaging gameplay, the app helps children enhance their skills in math and reading while fostering a love for learning.
+SmartSeed is an AI-powered, gamified learning app that helps kids improve math and reading skills through interactive exercises, personalized study plans, and a playful, engaging experience—while giving parents tools to track progress and support their child’s growth.

 ---